 To practice medicine in Ontario, whether as a family practitioner or specialist, international medical graduates (IMGs) must have all the Canadian postgraduate qualifications required for an independent practice certificate.
 For information on qualifying for independent practice see Registration Requirements and specific information for international medical graduates is available.

 The College is committed to reducing barriers to registration for qualified candidates by finding new and creative ways to evaluate the competence and performance of physicians who wish to practice in Ontario.
-See Reducing Barriers to Practice.
+See the College's Accessibility Policy.

 Gerstein Science Information Centre